mixmastamyk/yamlweb/readme.rst

 There are still a few awkward issues to address in the conversion, though I've already squashed the majority.
-For example, I've had to deactivate a few of the features of YAML/PyYAML such as flow syntax.
+For example, I've had to deactivate a few of the features of YAML/PyYAML such as flow syntax and tags.
-Another remaining problem,
+One remaining problem,
-is that the "#" character has to be quoted if it starts a line css selectors.
+is that the "#" character has to be quoted if it starts a line in a css selector.

 I'm hoping to solve those by overriding classes in PyYAML and ElementTree, but if it doesn't work or is too difficult,